florimondmanca/djangorestframework-api-key/README.md

 ### Setting permissions

-This package provides the `HasAPIKey` permission class which requires clients to provide a valid API key.
+This package provides an `HasAPIKey` permission class.
+It requires clients to provide a valid API key.

-As with every permission class, you can either set it globally:
+As any permission class, you can either set it globally:

 ```python
 # settings.py